PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 **Author:** Flosha
 **Written:** 02.09.2023 - 27.08.2025

 In order to analyse the original story concept of Gothic we have to differentiate between different phases of development.
-In course of time there were several iterations of the story that in the beginning evolved organically until the point of no return, where it had to be scrapped and was redone in the last couple of months in order to finish the game under the pressure of the publisher and time.
+In course of time there were several iterations of the story that in the beginning evolved organically until about 1999.
+In 2000 the story was started to be cut partially alongside drastic changes of the game world and the overall concept (giving up on the immersive Sim approach to the four classes), until the point of no return at the end of 2000, where both the world and the story experienced the most dramatical cuts and was almost completely redone in the last couple of months in order to finish the game under the pressure of the publisher and time.
 The story was changed and reduced to such a degree, that the former story authors were confused and wondered what happened to the story when playing the final game.
-By summarising and comparing the narrative as it evolved until it was cut down to a fraction of it's original scope, we will be able to (1) point out the most comprehensive and profound iteration of the story and (2) clearly see whatever valuable is to be found in other iterations, (3) in order to harmonise the best of all in Phoenix; which is summarised in [Phoenix Story]().
+By summarising and comparing the narrative as it evolved until it was cut down to a fraction of it's original scope, we will be able to (1) point out the most comprehensive and profound iteration of the story and (2) clearly see whatever valuable aspect is to be found in other iterations, (3) in order to harmonise the best of all in Phoenix; which will be summarised in [Phoenix Story]().

 We distinguish between the following versions or iterations of the Story.